-In June, its Parliament voted to extend divestment policies that will see its huge Government Pension Fund not only phase out investments in companies dealing with oil and gas exploration and production, but also divest from eight coal companies.
+In May 2020, the Norwegian Central Bank decided to divest from Glencore, Anglo-American and RWE for their coal activities.
+This followed a June 2019 decision when the Norwegian Parliament voted to extend divestment policies that will see its huge Government Pension Fund (also known as the Oil Fund) not only phase out investments in companies dealing with oil and gas exploration and production, but also divest from eight coal companies.
 The policies include a ban on the Fund investing in any company generating more than 10GW of electricity from coal - or mining more than 20 million tonnes of coal annually.
 Some of the resources will instead be invested in unlisted renewable energy projects.

 We rate Norway’s unconditional NDC “Insufficient,” and not consistent with limiting warming below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
-If unconditional, we would rate the climate neutrality goal by 2030 “2°C compatible.”

 Norway is home to the biggest hydrocarbon reserves in Europe, making it the world’s fifth largest exporter of crude oil, and its offshore drilling activities have been subject to a carbon tax since 1991.
 In 1999, these were increased, and in 2005 Norway joined the EU ETS.
-By 2018 around 80% of greenhouse gas emissions were taxed, with the highest tax charged on domestic aviation and mineral oil.
+By 2018, around 80% of greenhouse gas emissions were taxed, with the highest tax charged on domestic aviation and mineral oil.